On autoequivalences of the (\infty, 1)-category of \infty-operads: Autoequivalences of the -category of -categories

 \subsection{Autoequivalences of the category $\Theta_n$}

 \begin{paragr} Let $\delta$ be an element of $(\Z/2\Z)^n$.
-As already observed, if $T$ is an object of~$\Theta_n$, then we have $\op_\delta(T) \cong T$.
+As already observed, if $T$ is an object of~$\Theta_n$, then $\op_\delta(T)$ is isomorphic to an object of $\Theta_n$.
 This means that the autoequivalence $\op_\delta$ induces an autoequivalence of the category $\Theta_n$.
 We will still denote this equivalence by $\op_\delta$.
 We thus get, as in the previous subsections, a monoidal functor